-The Shifters refers to a body in motion through drawings and installations that incorporate cut out shapes, which are then positioned in different spaces.
 These cut outs are constantly dislocated from their background supports and compelled to renegotiate their existence in new environments.
 Formally, they exist in a place between painting, sculpture and drawing, and teeter between near recognition as abstract bodies and performing different gestures.
 The cut outs set out to intentionally destabilize a simplistic and patronizing cultural stereotyping of the subjects they allude to.